All posts by happyholistichealth

 A Winter’s Tale: Does Your Winter Mood Need A Lift?

 Enough is enough!
 Yesterday was a day of bitingly cold winds, hail showers and snowfalls on the nearby ranges.
-Eleven weeks in and I am over the Winter Wonderland Magic.
+Eleven weeks in and I am over Winter.
+This is no longer Winter Wonderland Magic.

 I was chatting to a man in the supermarket register queue last night as he added some gorgeous coral coloured roses to his pile of groceries.
 He said he just needed some warm colours around his house to remind him that winter would not go on forever, that spring is nearly here.
 I felt so inspired, I bought some too!

 Winter is eleven weeks in now and it seems we are all feeling over it.
-The joy of curling up with a warm drink, cosy slippers, a heat pack in front of a movie or with an engrossing book is past.
+The joy of curling up with a warm drink, cosy slippers and a heat pack in front of a movie or with an engrossing book is past.
 I want to go outside without rugging up, to plant my spring vegetables, to enjoy a salad again, to get to the end of the day without cold feet and to enjoy some sunny evenings.

-Even though we are at the tail end of winter this is the time that Winter Blues shows up for many people, as the accumulated stresses of winter start to affect them.
+Even though we’re at the tail end of winter this is the time that Winter Blues shows up for many people, as the accumulated stresses of winter start to affect them.
 These days winter blues are recognised as a disorder known as SAD (Seasonal Affective Disorder) which is caused by a lack or not sufficient sunlight.

-To help get us over that last hump in the winter road and to keep us going until the warmer days of spring arrive I have gathered some ideas to help lift our spirits as winter heads on out.
+To help get us over that last hump in the winter road and to keep us going until the warmer days of spring arrive, I’ve gathered some ideas to help lift our spirits as winter heads on out.

 First up, a couple of warm drinks with a difference.
-I love herbal teas and I have a whole cupboard devoted to their storage – the tea cupboard.
-But, even with my wide choice, as well as the basic green tea back-up, I am bored.
-Here are a few new yummy hot drink ideas I have come across to spice things up when tea is just not going to cut it any more
+I love herbal teas and I have a whole cupboard devoted to their storage, the tea cupboard.
+But, even with my wide choice, as well as the basic green tea back-up, I’m bored.

 Hot chocolate!
-Chocolate is recognized as a mild stimulant and if you choose your chocolate wisely you get all the benefits of antioxidants, flavonoids, vitamins and minerals.
-Here are two DELICIOUS chocolaty drinks to warm your insides and your mood.
+Chocolate is a mild stimulant and if you choose your chocolate wisely you also get all the benefits of antioxidants, flavonoids, vitamins and minerals.
+Here are two DELICIOUS chocolatey drinks to warm your insides and your mood.

 The first is from Tara Bliss at Such Different Skies